ggharibian/Clique/README.md

 # Clique - CS 35L Winter '22

 Clique is an application meant to enhance the experience of social circles.
-It's current implementation contains the following features:
+Its current implementation contains the following features:

 * Profile - Create a profile and add/modify address, driving preferences, and availability
 * Friends & Cliques - Add friends and create/join a Clique (friend group)
-* Routing - Multiple addresses, driving/time constraints, etc.
+* Routing - Multiple addresses, driving/time constraints, indicate who a user will pick up or be picked up by, etc.
 * Calendar - Automatic import from Google Calendar, priority lists, etc.

 Clique leverages technology to resolve the issues that many groups face,